ci-lab-cz/crem-ml/README.md

 + descriptors_type - 'sirms' or one of: MG2, bMG2 (Morgan radius 2), AP, bAP (atom-pair), RDK, bRDK (2-4 atoms RDK fingerprint)
 TT (topological torsion); or MPNN_fingerprint.
 Prefix b means binary fingerprint of length 2048.
 Models  - except MPNN - should be built using same descriptors,  on molecules with explicit hydrogens (because at descriptor calculation and crem replacement stages explicit hydrogens are set to be "on" by default).
+For MPNN fingerprints explicit hydrogens are always removed from molecules (only this leads to correct result, no matter how models were built).
++ multitask -  (True/False) intended to be True with MPNN multitask models.
+Otherwise - has no effect: use False.

+  NOTE: if models are single task and multitask = True, or model is multitask and multitask=False - error will be thrown
 + bounded_box - (True/False) use only compounds which are within applicability
   domain
 + properties_chemaxon - (optional) list of atomic properties using with Chemaxon